ANNUAL VALIDATION AUDIT

 Machinery without proper safeguarding, or improperly safeguarded machinery can present ongoing risk to machine operators.
 Along with injuries, machine accidents can lead to expensive repairs, diminished company morale, costly regulatory fines and lawsuits, higher insurance premiums, and the redirection of financial resources.

 Click on the links below to learn more.

-Since 1971, Rockford Systems has developed customized safeguarding solutions to help companies of all sizes create safety baselines and safeguard their machinery in meeting both OSHA regulations and ANSI standards.
-In addition to our machine safeguarding products, we also offer machine risk assessments, safeguarding assessments, and emergency response services, plus training resources to educate EHS professionals on the most current safeguarding regulations.
+Since 1971, we’ve developed customized safeguarding solutions to help companies of all sizes protect their employees and machinery by meeting both OSHA regulations and ANSI standards.
+In addition to our more than 10,000 safeguarding products, we offer valuable services such as risk and machine safeguarding assessments and emergency response, along with training resources to educate professionals on the most current regulations.